rustsec/rustsec/OSV-TODO.md

  - [ ] Implement range coalescing logic
  - [ ] Implement translation of RustSec `yanked` to OSV `withdrawn`
  - [ ] Implement pre-release version increment logic
+ - [ ] Validate the JSON we export against the schema once that's available
  - [ ] Support even more semver operators in version specification?
 Current DB is covered but we could also support weird stuff like `~`